 To fulfill the community service requirement to graduate, students must follow these steps:

-- Choose from the list of pre-approved sites (new window) where you would like to serve (view full list of pre-approved sites) and go to step 3.
+- Choose from the list of pre-approved sites (new window) where you would like to serve and go to step 3.
 If the site is not on the list, you must complete the form to request a new site (new window) and go to step 2

 - Obtain approval from Dr. Eileen Moore